Herniated disc options for relief

 Conservative treatment for symptoms associated with a herniated disc

-A wide range of nonsurgical treatment options are available for herniated disc patients, including:
+A wide range of nonsurgical treatment options is available for herniated disc patients, including:

 - Neck or back braces